 Creating an inclusive and accessible learning environment requires the work of the entire college community.
-The Centre of Accessible Learning provides direct supports to students and is a resource for faculty in learning about delivery of academic accommodations to students with disabilities in their courses.
+The Centre for Accessible Learning provides direct supports to students and is a resource for faculty in learning about delivery of academic accommodations to students with disabilities in their courses.

 Disability issues are complex, and require flexibility and creativity in response.
 What works for one student may not be appropriate for another.
-Taking the time to learn more about disabilities and your duty to accommodate will allow you to better support students.
+Taking the time to learn more about the types and methods of academic accommodations will allow you to better support students.

 In addition to these resources the Centre for Accessible Learning faculty are available to help you.
-As peers, they can answer your questions, come to department meetings and provide additional resources to help you develop awareness.
+As colleagues they are available to consult on your questions, come to department meetings and provide additional resources to help you develop awareness.

 Connect with Centre faculty: